-- All computerized exams are taken in a designated area, with nursing program proctors.
+- 1. All computerized exams are taken in a designated area, with nursing program proctors.
 Students will begin the exam no later than 15 minutes after the designated exam time.
 If a student reports after the 15 minutes, the student will not be able to take the exam.
 Once the time is up, all computers will be turned off and final grades recorded.
 Test scores may not be available from the faculty/instructor for up to seven (7) working days following the exam.
 Exam scores will be posted on D2L.
 Individual exam reviews must be completed within one week ONLY following the exam. - 2.
 No cell phones, PDAs, laptops, smart watches, or programmable electronics will be allowed in the exam area.
 No internet accessible or Bluetooth devices are permitted. - 3.
 Students are not permitted to wear hats, jackets, hoodies or other outer garments during testing. - 4.
 Students are not allowed to bring food or drinks into the testing area during testing. - 5.
 Upon completion of the exam, students must quietly exit the building and may not loiter in the hall outside the exam room. - 6.
 No children or individuals other than the examinee will be allowed in the testing area. - 7.
 Students will not be allowed to communicate with anyone in the testing area during the exam, except proctors. - 8.
 The test proctor will not answer any questions concerning the content of the exam.
 The proctor will assist with technical questions only. - 9.
 For security reasons, bathroom breaks should be kept to a minimum.
 Only one student will be allowed to exit the testing area at any one time. - 10.
-If you have a problem or question, raise your hand to alert the proctor.
-DO NOT leave your computer station. - 11.
+If you have a problem or question, raise your hand to alert the proctor. - 11.
 It will be at the discretion of the faculty/instructor/proctor to assign seating for the exam. - 12.
 Any open window/browser other than the exam during computerized testing will automatically be considered academic dishonesty and grounds for dismissal from the nursing program. - 13.
-At the beginning of each exam, the student will be given a blank piece of paper for notes/calculations, etc. The student will be asked turn in scratch paper and at the conclusion of the exam. - 14.
-Computer Malfunction: In the event the computer the student is using to take the exam dysfunctions and is rendered unusable for the remainder of the exam time, the student will be provided a hard copy of the exam and the student will start the exam from the beginning with the full time allotted to the exam.
-During the transition from computer to hard copy testing, to ensure the student completes the exam and test integrity is maintained, the student will not be allowed to leave the exam area without instructor escort. - 15.
+At the beginning of each exam, the student will be given a white board or blank piece of paper for notes/calculations, etc. The student will be asked turn in scratch paper and at the conclusion of the exam. - 14.
 In the event a student is unable to take an exam, an essay/alternate format exam may be provided at the discretion of the instructor.
 No more than one essay/alternate exam per nursing course per semester can be made up in this manner without forfeiting the exam points.
-Special consideration may be given to the student upon written request to the instructor that includes written, verifiable documentation, within two (2) working days.
-Ten (10%) percent will be deducted from the final exam score for late testing.
+Special consideration may be given to the student upon written request to the instructor that includes written, verifiable documentation.
+(10%) percent will be deducted from the final exam score for late testing.